258564/SE_Labs_Portfolio/README.md

 # Software Engineering Labs Portfolio

-All tasks with a SRSR document for Software Engineering labs
+All tasks with a SRS document for Software Engineering labs

 Hlib Bokatov, 258564